What does Hyaluronic Acid do?

 Hyaluronic Acid isn’t sensitive to sunlight, and in turn won’t sensitise your skin to UV rays, so it can be used morning and night.
 And unlike certain key ingredients which shouldn’t be used together, Hyaluronic Acid partners well with most other actives, so it’s easy to mix and match.

-Hyaluronic Acid is widely used in many different types of skincare products, including our Forevermore Serum and Cleansing Cream – but it’s not always obvious to spot.
+Hyaluronic Acid is widely used in many different types of skincare products, including our Intense Face Moisturiser and Cleansing Cream – but it’s not always obvious to spot.
 Look out for Sodium Hyaluronate in the ingredients list.
 This water-soluble, salt derivative of Hyaluronic Acid delivers the same benefits, but has a smaller molecule size so it can penetrate more deeply, and is more easily absorbed.